 Local governments receive State support for libraries through three different programs: the State Aid program, the Regional Multi-type Library Cooperative Grant program, and the Public Library Construction Grant program.
-Continuation of these funding sources will ensure that the State will play an appropriate role in enhancing public library service by matching local library expenditures, enhancing consortia services to area libraries, and providing needed dollars for the construction of new public libraries.
+Continuation of these funding sources will ensure that the State will play an appropriate role in enhancing public library service by matching local library expenditures, enhancing consortia services to area libraries, and providing needed dollars for the construction of new public libraries

-The Legislature increased State Aid to Public Libraries by \$1.5 million to \$21.8 million in the 2019 Legislative Session.
+The Legislature funded State Aid to Public Libraries at \$15.7 million in the 2020 Legislative Session.
+Funding for Library Construction Grants and Library Cooperatives totaling \$3 million was vetoed by the Governor.
 Palm Beach County strongly SUPPORTS the restoration of the State Aid to Public Libraries program to at least the 2017 level of \$23 million.